communitybridge/easycla/ccla-managers-and-ccla-signatories/whitelist-contributors.md

 Each Approved List applies to the project for which the company has signed a Corporate CLA.
 The CLA application checks all the whitelists for allowing contributions to a company project.
 A contributor only needs to be on one Approved List.
 Contributors can use EasyCLA to send email requests to be associated \(whitelisted\) with the company.

-_Multiple CCLA managers cannot Approved List the same domain and sign a CCLA for the same company._
+_Multiple CCLA managers cannot add to the Approved List the same domain and sign a CCLA for the same company._

 **Do these steps:**